th3blu3b0mb3r/th3blu3b0mb3r.github.io/README.md

 ## Cerfications
 ---
-A list of all the InfoSec certifications that I have recieved (with proof where applicable) can be found here: [Certifications](Certifications.md)
+A list of all the InfoSec certifications that I have received (with proof where applicable) can be found here: [Certifications](Certifications.md)